 What "Linux Operating System" do you use?
 (INCOMPLETE)

-This post is to help you learn the basics of everything so you can see the full picture.
+This post is to help you learn the basics of (mostly) everything so you can see the full picture.
 If you have no idea what you're doing or if you're new to Linux, this post is for you.
 There are a billion different misconceptions, misunderstandings, and incorrect interpretations of concepts related to Linux, and in this post, we'll debunk them.
 I'm disappointed by the fact that nobody has written something like this before.
 There are plenty of YouTubers and content creators who post multiple videos a week, but none of them talk about this stuff.
 Absolutely pathetic!
 This guide will assume you're a Windows user.
 If you're a macOS user, you shouldn't have made it to my blog.

 At the very low level, you have your hardware.